hellogreg/pstv/pstv.md

 In other ways, the PSTV has disappointed.
 Its operating system and interface haven't been updated from the Vita's last-generation, touchscreen roots.
 And the gaming compatibility and streaming media options are limited, sometimes confusingly (if not arbitrarily) so.

 For my summer vacation, I’m taking one portable media device with me.
-If the PSTV had native Netflix, Spotify, and/or YouTube apps, it’d be a no-brainer to take it.
+If the PSTV had native Netflix and Spotify apps, it’d be a no-brainer to take it.
 But instead, I’m bringing an Amazon Fire TV Stick, so I can watch Netflix and listen to Prime Music.

 I think Sony's created a great piece of hardware, but I can't help thinking about how it should be *more* than what it is.
 It seems compromised, underbaked, and even abandoned in various ways.
 It feels unloved.